The Role of Cardiac Computed Tomography in the Evaluation of Patients With Stable Ischemic Heart Disease

 - Budoff MJ, Achenbach S, Fayad Z, et al. Task Force 12: training in advanced cardiovascular imaging (computed tomography): endorsed by the American Society of Nuclear Cardiology, Society for Cardiovascular Angiography and Interventions, Society of Atherosclerosis Imaging and Prevention, and Society of Cardiovascular Computed Tomography.
 J Am Coll Cardiol 2006;47:915-20.

-Keywords: Aged, Algorithms, Angina Pectoris, Aspirin, Atherosclerosis, Biological Markers, C-Reactive Protein, Calcium, Cardiac Catheterization, Chest Pain, Cholesterol, Constriction, Pathologic, Control Groups, Coronary Angiography, Coronary Artery Disease, Diabetes Mellitus, Electrocardiography, Emergency Service, Hospital, Exercise Test, Follow-Up Studies, Insurance Coverage, Multidetector Computed Tomography, Multivariate Analysis, Myocardial Infarction, Myocardial Perfusion Imaging, Positron-Emission Tomography, Prospective Studies, ROC Curve, Randomized Controlled Trials as Topic, Registries, Risk Assessment, Risk Factors, Risk Reduction Behavior, Standard of Care, Tomography, Emission-Computed, Single-Photon, Troponin, Angina, Stable
+Keywords: Aged, Algorithms, Angina Pectoris, Aspirin, Atherosclerosis, Biomarkers, C-Reactive Protein, Calcium, Cardiac Catheterization, Chest Pain, Cholesterol, Constriction, Pathologic, Control Groups, Coronary Angiography, Coronary Artery Disease, Diabetes Mellitus, Electrocardiography, Emergency Service, Hospital, Exercise Test, Follow-Up Studies, Insurance Coverage, Multidetector Computed Tomography, Multivariate Analysis, Myocardial Infarction, Myocardial Perfusion Imaging, Positron-Emission Tomography, Prospective Studies, ROC Curve, Randomized Controlled Trials as Topic, Registries, Risk Assessment, Risk Factors, Risk Reduction Behavior, Standard of Care, Tomography, Emission-Computed, Single-Photon, Troponin, Angina, Stable

 < Back to Listings